Bachelor of Engineering Technology - CG21

 English test results remain valid for no more than two years between final examination date and the date of commencement of study and must appear on a single result certificate.

 International Students should visit http://www.cqu.edu.au/international for further information.

 Each student will be assessed individually.

-Domestic Students - Recommended study - Physics, Mathematics C, Graphics
+Domestic Students - Recommended study - Physics, Specialist Mathematics and Design

 The Bachelor of Engineering Technology prepares you to pursue a variety of challenging career options across a range of industries and government sectors.

 Depending on your chosen major you will be prepared to pursue employment opportunities in national and international public and private industry sectors including: